Siphe247/Lionel-Messi-vs-Spurs-at-Wembley-UCL-2018-19/README.md

 # 🚨Update:
-⏳The flagship project is in its final form.
-I just need to fully event tag the second game and create heatmaps of the players that had a rating above 7 or had a goal contribution!
+⏳The flagship project is almost done.
+I just need to fully event tag the second game and create heatmaps of the players that had a rating above 7 or had a goal contribution, then we are good to go.